learn-ocean/ocean-academy/src/frontend/src/pages/Chapters/Chapter4/course.md

 ### Get play money from a faucet
 Faucets are places where it’s possible to get tokens for free.
 Usually, they hand play money, basically tokens that have no market value.
 Many developers use faucets to start building apps in a safe and free environment before launching them on the main network.

-You will get your play money from a faucet from Rinkeby, one of the testnets for Ethereum.
-The entire testnet uses play money, so the fees paid for transacting on the network do not represent any real financial value.
+**We will use a faucet from Rinkeby, one of the main test nets for Ethereum.** The entire testnet uses play money, so the fees paid for transacting on the network do not represent any real financial value.
 Using free tokens in the Ethereum mainnet wouldn’t be smart because transaction fees would still be incurred in ETH, and therefore cost money.
 And you probably don’t want to pay fees while spending time on Ocean Academy.

-You will get your play money from a faucet from Rinkeby, one of the main test nets for Ethereum.
 Go to MetaMask and select Rinkeby Test Network in the upper central dropdown list.
 Your wallet address is the same as in the Ethereum Network, but everything is free to play now.

 <img src="/images/chapter4_0.png" />